Table of Contents

 But in the Bible, the term “son” expresses an intimate relationship with someone or something.
 While it indicates origin, it also expresses close association or identification with persons or things and it does not limit itself to one’s father and mother.
 One can be called the “son” of his parents, his relatives, his tribe, and his nation…etc. Therefore, the title “Son of God” does not mean Jesus was literally born from God.
 But it simply means that the son bears His father’s qualities and characteristics.

 Jesus Himself taught monotheism.
 He said, “…The Lord our God, the Lord is one” (Mark 12:29).
 And He added, “I and the Father are one” (John 10:30).
-Jesus claimed to be from and of God “In the beginning was the Word, and the Word was with God, and the Word was God.
+He claimed to be from and of God.
+“In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God” (John 1:1-2; 5:18-24).

 Jesus claimed divinity and the religious leaders of His time refused to believe that He was the Son of God and sought to kill Him for blasphemy (Mark 14:61-64).
 So, Jesus is either God’s Son as He claimed or a blasphemer!

 We Can Trust Jesus’ Testimony Because: